In-Depth Analysis You Won’t Find Anywhere Else

 That paraphrases what I said when I argued (above) that “seller” on its own excludes manufacturers because Congress used different language (the term “manufacturer or seller”) when referencing both entities in a different provision in the PLCAA.

 What does this mean?
 It means that – by the plaintiffs’ own logic – Congress did not intend for manufacturers like Remington to be considered sellers in terms of negligent entrustment.
-After parsing all the language in the definitions, the judge erroneously ruled otherwise.
-However, if you dig deeper, it’s easy to see that Congress did not intend the law to be read that way.
+As I pointed out above, if you parse all the definitions properly, you reach that conclusion just by using the plain meaning of the law.
+However, even if you think the law can be interpreted differently on that point (which was left open by the trial court judge), it’s easy to see that Congress did not intend the law to be read that way.

-In any event, the trial court judge has already ruled that manufacturers like Remington are sellers in terms of negligent entrustment.
-Getting her to rule that way was a huge victory for the plaintiffs.
+In any event, the trial court judge has already found that manufacturers like Remington might statutorily qualify as sellers in terms of negligent entrustment.
+Getting the judge to make that finding was a big victory for the plaintiffs.

 However, the fact remains that the judge nevertheless dismissed the case.
 As it turns out, the “seller” issue is only one aspect of the overall question of whether the defendants are granted immunity under the PLCAA.
 The plaintiffs’ attorneys had to make other arguments, which ended up failing to pass muster with the trial court judge.

-Even if you accept the trial court judge’s ruling that Remington is a “seller,” the remainder of the plaintiffs’ case is very convoluted.
-The trial court judge didn’t buy it, because it twists everything into a pretzel and flies in the face of the plain meaning of the PLCAA as written.
+Even if Remington should one day be deemed a “seller” under the PLCAA in this lawsuit, the remainder of the plaintiffs’ case is very convoluted.
+The trial court judge didn’t buy it, because it twists everything into a pretzel and flies in the face of the plain meaning and intent of the PLCAA as written, especially when considering the meanings of the terms “person” and “use.”
 The trial court judge even went so far as to write that the plaintiffs’ interpretation “would yield absurd and unreasonable results.”
-(See page 32 of her ruling.)

 Theater of the Absurd